 Reviews below only relate to the ‘Morocco Overland zone’ (left) and only the most useful maps are mentioned.
 The north of Morocco is not considered, although you assume any map will be OK up there too.

 Med ferries and Morocco port access maps here.
 For maps for the whole Sahara click this.

 About paper Morocco country maps

 Get a paper map of Morocco: they’re inexpensive, light, compact, don’t need recharging and give you the big picture which is great for planning at home, or deciding where to go next once out there.
 You can’t do that on your smartphone or GPS, handy though they are.

 There are up to a dozen Morocco country maps in print and taking into account scale, price, clarity, date of publication, presence of a long/lat grid and so on, the maps below are recommended for on and off-highway travel in the south of Morocco.

-What also becomes evident is how many more interesting and easily navigable pistes there are in Morocco which don’t appear on these maps.
+What also becomes evident is how many more interesting and easily navigable pistes there are in Morocco which don’t appear on these paper maps.
 The same can be said for villages; many established settlements on a par with other locally depicted places are missing, while some towns are given excessive prominence for what you’ll find there.
 This inconsistency with road and place ‘hierarchy’ is probably as old a complaint as mapping itself.